frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 - row
 - cell

-See [Transform Steps](transform-steps.md) for a list of available steps.
+See [Transform Steps](transform-steps.md) for a list of all available steps.
+It is also possible to write custom transform steps: see the next section.

 ## Custom Steps